 Recent News & Publications

-- Jay Eustis Elected to American College of Bond Attorneys
+- Jay Eustis Elected to American College of Bond Counsel

-Jay Eustis has been elected a Fellow of the American College of Bond Attorneys (ACBC).…
+Jay Eustis has been elected a Fellow of the American College of Bond Counsel (ACBC).…

 - Hawkins Attorneys Named to 2018 New York Metro Super Lawyers Lists